TU Wien Informatics

 If you have a bachelor’s degree in Technical Physics, Electrical Engineering and Information Technology, Informatics, Computer Engineering or Technical Mathematics from TU Wien, you may be admitted without conditions.
 If you have a bachelor’s degree in one of these disciplines from another university, you may have to complete supplementary examinations to qualify for admission.
 Decisions about whether you’ll be able to enroll and about supplementary courses will be made by the dean of academic affairs and on a case-by-case basis.

-For German, none.
-The program is entirely in English.
+None, since the program is entirely in English.
 If an application form asks for your German skills, this is only because of other study programs; your answer does not affect your chances of getting admitted.

-Yes, your master’s thesis must be written and submitted in English.
+Your master’s thesis must be written and submitted in English.